Protected vegetation definitions

 A covenant may be set as a part of development approval conditions made during the subdivision stage.

-To work on vegetation protected by a covenant you must obtain written approval from the Development Services Branch by email.
+To work on vegetation protected by a covenant you must obtain written approval from Development Services by email.
 You may also be required to amend the development permit and obtain a separate permit to work on protected vegetation.